 The decision to separate from your partner is not an easy one.
-The un-coupling of your relationship comes with all sorts of uncomfortable, and bitter feelings.
-In addition to the emotions, you must deal with the logistics of separation, such as dividing your assets and liabilities, finding a new home, and negotiating a parenting plan if you share children.
+The uncoupling of your relationship comes with all sorts of uncomfortable feelings.
+In addition to the emotions, you must deal with the logistics of separation.
+This can include the process of dividing your assets and liabilities, finding a new home, and negotiating a parenting plan if you share children.

 So, how does one avoid unnecessary drama and manage a break up better?
-Perhaps by applying some of the principles of Conscious Uncoupling - the new separation/divorce method that encourages couples to split up as mindfully and respectfully as possible.
+Perhaps by applying some of the principles of Conscious Uncoupling.
+The phrase used by Paltrow is actually an established separation/divorce method.
+It encourages couples to split up as mindfully and respectfully as possible.

 - Becoming mindful of habits that lead to repetitive patterns of behaviour;